Nomic: Online

-Nomic is particularly suited to being played online, where all proposals and rules can be shared in web pages or email archives for ease of reference.
-Such games can last for a very long time: Agora has been running since 1993.
+Nomic has been played online, where all proposals and rules can be shared in web pages or email archives for ease of reference.
+One implementation of the game, Agora, has been running since 1993.
 One problem with Nomics is that over time the ruleset can grow too large and complex that the players don't fully understand it.
 This is one reason why many Nomics consist of a small group of dedicated players, because ruleset complexity often discourages players from joining.
 One currently active game, BlogNomic, gets around this problem by dividing the game into "dynasties"; every time someone wins, a new dynasty begins, and all the rules except the core rules of the game are repealed.
 This keeps the game relatively simple and accessible.
-Nomicron (now defunct) was similar in that it had rounds–when a player won a round, a convention was started to plan for the next round.
+Nomicron (resumed in April 2026 after a 15-year hiatus) is similar in that it has rounds–when a player wins a round, a convention is started to plan for the next round.
 A game of Nomic on Reddit, nommit (now defunct), used a similar mechanism modeled on Nomicron's system.

 Another facet of Nomic is the way in which the implementation of the rules affects the way the game of Nomic itself works.
 ThermodyNomic, for example, had a ruleset in which rule changes were carefully considered before implementation, and rules were rarely introduced which provide loopholes for the players to exploit.
 B Nomic, by contrast, was once described by one of its players as "the equivalent of throwing logical hand grenades".